How to Prepare for your Headshot

 I will use soft lighting and flattering poses to bring out the best in you.
 However, with high-resolution imagery and large computer screens, images generally require some retouching for a high-end look.
 I use the most advanced retouching techniques for an undetectable, yet polished effect.

 Retouching service includes removing blemishes, flakes, flyaways, and background distractions.
-We can also soften facial wrinkles and enhance your shape upon request.
-We will discuss retouching at your session so that you can make any special requests at that time, and I will do my best to accommodate you.
+We can also soften facial lines and enhance your shape.
+If you require additional retouching because of unmatched foundation, wrinkled clothing, or other issues of unpreparedness, we can touch up all of these things for an additional fee.
+Please bring up any specific retouching concerns at your session so that you can make any special requests at that time, and I will do my best to accommodate you.

 Expression & Posing

 If there is something you don't like about yourself, tell me!
-For example, I have had clients who feel insecure about a crooked tooth or about putting on weight.
+For example, I have had clients who feel insecure about a discolored tooth or about putting on weight.
 If I know there is something you don't like, I can pay special attention to downplaying that feature or we can address it in retouching.

 Angle is another important consideration.
 Most people have an angle at which they look their best.
 If you know this angle already, tell me!
 We will try a number of different angles, poses, and expressions at your session so that we can learn what best flatters you on camera.
 I will direct you through the entirety of your session, so leave this part to me!